-Our adjuvanted recombinant protein COVID-19 vaccine candidate is based on innovative and proven manufacturing technology.
+Our adjuvanted recombinant protein COVID-19 vaccine candidate development program is based on innovative and proven manufacturing technology.
 It is being developed in collaboration with the US BARDA and with GSK for its pandemic adjuvant platform.

 How is the recombinant protein vaccine made?

 Our recombinant protein COVID-19 vaccine candidate uses the SARS-CoV-2 virus spike protein as the vaccine antigen to help the body recognize and ideally fight off the real virus if a person becomes infected.
 The spike protein helps the coronavirus get into a person's cells, including those in the lungs.1 Here's how it works:

 Discover how our candidate recombinant protein vaccine is designed to work